Evacuation of La Romana's division: Escape

 La Romana let a few trusted subordinates into the secret.
-However, the plan was not confided to the pro-French Brigadier General Jean de Kindelan on Jutland.
+However, the plan was not confined to the pro-French Brigadier General Jean de Kindelan on Jutland.
 In order for the evacuation to be a success, La Romana needed to concentrate his scattered troops and seize the nearby ports when the British fleet was close by.
 The initial strategy was to assemble all the Spanish troops in one place for a grand review for Marshal Bernadotte.
 This plot was not carried out because orders arrived from France that all Spanish soldiers were required to swear an oath of loyalty to King Joseph Bonaparte.
 The troops on Jutland and Funen took the oath, their officers ignoring when the soldiers swore allegiance to Prince Ferdinand rather than to Joseph.
-However, on Zealand there was a full scale mutiny on 31 July in which an aide de camp to General François Nicolas Fririon was killed.
+However, on Zealand, there was a full-scale mutiny on 31 July in which an aide de camp to General François Nicolas Fririon was killed.
 The next day, the Asturias and Guadalajara Regiments were surrounded by superior numbers of Danish troops and compelled to surrender.
 Thereafter, the soldiers were interned in small groups.

 This incident alarmed Bernadotte, but before he could take stronger measures, the news reached La Romana that Rafael Lobo, an agent of the Spanish Junta had arrived offshore.
 Lobo indicated that the British fleet was en route, so the Spanish general got the word to his subordinates that it was time to execute the plan.
 The Spanish troops on Funen seized the port of Nyborg on 7 August.
-The only resistance was from two Danish vessels in the harbour—the brig Fama and the smaller Søe-Ormen—which were attacked by boats from HMS Edgar and overwhelmed.
+The only resistance was from two Danish vessels in the harbor—the brig Fama and the smaller Søe-Ormen—which were attacked by boats from HMS Edgar and overwhelmed.
 The next day, the soldiers on Jutland commandeered some small craft at Fredericia and Aarhus and sailed to Funen.
-The Infante, Rey, and Zamora Regiments made a clean getaway, but the colonel of the Algarve regiment refused to budge.
+The Infante, Rey, and Zamora Regiments were successfully evacuated, but the colonel of the Algarve regiment refused to budge.
 Finally, the senior captain put the plan into motion but it was too late.
 Finally aware of the plot, Kindelan rode to a nearby French camp and told them what was going on.
 A brigade of Dutch hussars intercepted the Algarve Regiment and forced their surrender; the senior captain then killed himself.